 If you reach out on one platform and don’t get a response within a reasonable amount of time, it is acceptable to try another platform.
 Be sure not to simply copy and paste, or regurgitate, the previous message, though.
 Your message may have gotten through and the candidate simply wasn’t interested.
 Refer to the original message, and state that you’re following up.
 Give a high-level overview of the job or message, and wrap it up.
 If you haven’t heard back after the follow-up attempt, it’s probably best to move on rather than anger talent and potentially earn a negative reputation.

 With BrightMove, your entire candidate history is a click away.
 Our ATS was built to make communication a breeze.
 We empower your recruiters to send more, better messages and build stronger candidate relationships.
-To learn more, contact us to schedule a quick introductory meeting.
-We’ll walk you through our platform and show you how BrightMove can transform your recruiting efforts.
+To learn more, be sure to check out our candidate experience features.
+If you'd like a demo, we’ll walk you through our platform and show you how BrightMove can transform your recruiting efforts.